 The Best Camping Fish Taco Recipe

-This camping fish tacos recipe is seriously to die for!
-It’s guaranteed to be the best camping meal that you’ve had in a long time.
+These crispy, golden camping fish tacos made are seriously to die for!
+This recipe is guaranteed to be the best camping meal that you’ve had in a long time.

 We went on a bucket list fishing trip this summer and just came back from a fishing charter out of Prince Rupert, British Columbia.
 We caught a ton of fresh salmon and halibut and decided to get cooking right away!